sebw/blog-old.wains.be/index.md

 # Sebastien Wains

-A markdown based [wiki] about Linux, Open Source, VoIP and other geeky stuff.
+A site about Linux, Open Source, VoIP and other nerd stuff.

-Since this is a static website, there is no comment function.
-Instead, you can open an issue or submit a merge request on [Github] if you have a comment or if something is incorrect or requires clarification.

-This website doesn't use cookies.
+Comments require a Telegram account.
+Isso might replace Telegram in the near future.

 **Opinions expressed here represent my own and not those of my employer.**